Burr submits final Russia report before leaving chairmanship

 Senate Majority Leader Mitch McConnell has not yet said who will temporarily replace Burr as chairman.
 Next in seniority is Idaho Sen. James Risch, who told reporters on Thursday that he didn’t know whether he would keep his current perch as chairman of the Senate Foreign Relations Committee or move to the intelligence panel.

-Associated Press writers Eric Tucker and Michael Balsamo contributed to this report.
+Associated Press writers Eric Tucker and Michael Balsamo in Washington contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.